joelagnel/adeb/README.md

 ### Build and prepare device with a custom rootfs locally:

-The androdeb fs will be prepared locally by downloading packages as needed:
+The adeb fs will be prepared locally by downloading packages as needed:
 ```
 adeb prepare --build
 ```
-This is unlike the default behavior, where the androdeb rootfs is itself pulled from the web.
+This is unlike the default behavior, where the adeb rootfs is itself pulled from the web.

 If you wish to do a full build (that is locally prepare a rootfs with all packages, including bcc, then do):
 ```